 - Robert Scott Lovett and Lavinia Chilton Abercrombie arrived in the Port of New York on 1 October 1925, aboard the SS Reliance, having departed Cherbourg, France, on 23 September.

 - Lavinia Chilton Abercrombie died on 18 November 1928 at age 65 in Manhattan, New York.

 - Her husband Robert Scott Lovett became a widower at her death.

-- She was buried at Locust Valley Cemetery in Locust Valley, Long Island, Nassau County, New York.
+- She was interred at Locust Valley Cemetery, Locust Valley, Long Island, Nassau County, New York.

 - The following appeared on 19 November 1928 in The New York Times: Mrs. Robert Scott Lovett, wife of the Chairman of the board of the Union Pacific Railroad, died yesterday.
 Before her marriage in 1890 she was Miss Lavinia Abercrombie of Huntsville, Texas.
 Her father, Colonel Leonard Anderson Abercrombie of the Confederate Army, was one of the leaders of the Texas bar and a State Senator.
 Her maternal grandfather, William P. Chilton, was for twelve years Chief Justice of the Supreme Court of Alabama.